open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 ## Preparing a new patch release

-* Backport pull request(s) to the release branch
+* Backport pull request(s) to the release branch.
   * Run the [Backport workflow](.github/workflows/backport.yml).
   * Press the "Run workflow" button, then select the release branch from the dropdown list, e.g. `release/v1.9.x`, then enter the pull request number that you want to backport, then click the "Run workflow" button below that.
-  * Review and merge the backport pull request that it generates
+  * Review and merge the backport pull request that it generates.
 * Merge a pull request to the release branch updating the `CHANGELOG.md`
 * Run the [Prepare patch release workflow](.github/workflows/prepare-patch-release.yml).
   * Press the "Run workflow" button, then select the release branch from the dropdown list, e.g. `release/v1.9.x`, and click the "Run workflow" button below that.
-* Review and merge the pull request that it creates
+* Review and merge the pull request that it creates.

 ## Making the release